puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_resources.markdown

 **Resources** are the fundamental unit for modeling system configurations.
 Each resource describes some aspect of a system, like a service that must be running or a package that must be installed.
 The block of Puppet code that describes a resource is called a **resource declaration.**

 Declaring a resource instructs Puppet to include it in the catalog and manage its state on the target system.
 Resource declarations inside a [class definition][class] or [defined type][defined_type] are only added to the catalog once the class or an instance of the defined type is declared.
+[Virtual resources][virtual] are only added to the catalog once they are [realized][realize].

 Syntax
 -----